Finistere/antidote/README.rst

 The cython implementation is roughly 10x faster than the Python one and strictly follows the same API than the pure Python implementation.
 This implies that you cannot depend on it in your own Cython code if any.
-It may be moved to another language.
+It isn't part of the public API.

 If you encounter any inconsistencies, please open an issue !
 You can avoid the Cython version from PyPI with the following: